brycewoodland/2024-03Fall-CSE474-CMLib-bryce.woodland/ChatterBox_SQAP_v1.0.md

 ## 2. Definitions

-### 2.1 **Quality Assurance (QA):** A systematic process to ensure that the developed software meets the required standards and fulfills its intended purpose.
+### 2.1 Quality Assurance (QA)

+A systematic process to ensure that the developed software meets the required standards and fulfills its intended purpose.

+### 2.2 Testing

-### 2.2 **Testing:** A process of evaluating software to determine whether it meets the specified requirements and functions correctly.
+A process of evaluating software to determine whether it meets the specified requirements and functions correctly.

+### 2.3 Defect

-### 2.3 **Defect:** Any deviation from the expected behavior of the software, which may require resolution before the software can be deemed ready for production.
+Any deviation from the expected behavior of the software, which may require resolution before the software can be deemed ready for production.

 ## 3. Quality Assurance Activities